Why Working with a Car Accident Lawyer Is Important

 If your vehicle is undrivable after the crash, talk with your attorney about a loss of use claim.
 This claim specifically seeks compensation for the days you cannot drive your vehicle.

 Physical Injuries in Car Accidents

-A number of variables, including speed, angle, and placement of the collision, can result in a range of physical injuries, from a car accident, such as bumps and bruises, to catastrophic injuries and even death.
+A number of variables, including speed, angle, placement of the collision, and crashworthiness of your vehicle can result in a range of physical injuries from a car accident, such as bumps and bruises, to catastrophic injuries and even death.

 Our family firm has helped people suffering from all types of injuries, including facial disfigurement, broken bones, whiplash, herniated discs, traumatic brain injuries, spinal cord injuries, and paralysis.
 We have helped families who have lost a loved one in a traffic fatality.

 We know that physical harm is not the only consequence.
 You may experience significant psychological trauma from the collision or emotional anguish like anxiety, a phobia of driving or being in a car, depression, post-traumatic stress disorder, and other psychological and emotional effects.

 We hire the necessary experts to help evaluate and prove your damages in each of these areas.

 Punitive damages differ from compensatory damages and are meant to punish the wrongdoer.
 They are only available when you can prove the at-fault party’s actions were purposeful, reckless, or grossly negligent; they are not meant to compensate you for a specific injury.
 Punitive damages are sometimes available in drunk driving accidents.